If you're going freelance, then you should be careful about how you spend your money when setting things up.

 If you're firing out email updates to new and existing clients and you want to win their business, you'll want to ensure you're sending professional-looking mailers.
 Mailchimp is the perfect solution, and it's free if you have less than 2,000 subscribers and send less than 12,000 emails per month.

-Like a lightweight version of Hootsuite’s ‘auto-schedule’ feature, Buffer is a clever app that slots into your browser and helps you load up messages and shareable content from across the web.
+A lightweight version of Hootsuite's 'auto-schedule' feature, Buffer is a smart app that slots into your browser and helps you load up messages and shareable content from across the web.
 It then fires them out at regular intervals tailored to get maximum engagement.
 The free option lets you connect one of each of your main social profiles.

 Probably one of the most expensive solutions on the market, but still worthy of a mention, SproutSocial offers powerful social media management and marketing, all under one roof.
 It helps you create an exceptional experience across all your networks, whether it's engagement, publishing or analytics.
 If it's good enough for Stanford University, it's good enough for us.

-A superb automation tool, IFTTT stands for If This, Then That and allows you to create recipes that connect apps to one another, sparking some kind of action.
-For example, you can hook your blog’s RSS feed up to your Twitter account, so that every time you post something new – IFTTT is alerted and automatically shares to Twitter.
+A superb automation tool, IFTTT stands for If This, Then That and allows you to create recipes that connect apps, sparking some action.
+For example, you can hook your blog's RSS feed up to your Twitter account, so that every time you post something new – IFTTT is alerted and automatically shares to Twitter.
 There are hundreds of ready-to-use recipes to choose from, and you can create and share your own.
-We recommend IFTTT’s collection of 40 recipes to streamline your social media to get started.
+We recommend IFTTT's collection of 40 recipes to streamline your social media to get started.

-Bitly isn’t just a very helpful URL shortening service, it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.
-Even better, it stops people from knowing where you’re automating your social media activity, because you don’t want people to see ‘Buffer’ or ‘IFTTT’ in your updates.
+Bitly isn't just a beneficial URL shortening service; it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.
+Even better, it stops people from knowing where you're automating your social media activity because you don't want people to see 'Buffer' or 'IFTTT' in your updates.
 That would be giving the game away.
-So once you’ve got all your social media automation tools up and running, make sure you hook them up to your Bitly account.
-Buffer, SproutSocial and IFTTT will all allow you to use Bitly instead of their own URL shortening offerings.
+So once you've got all your social media automation tools up and running, make sure you hook them up to your Bitly account.
+Buffer, SproutSocial and IFTTT will all allow you to use Bitly instead of their URL shortening offerings.